 If You Are Considering Changing Your Trucking Career

-If you are a company driver pondering becoming an owner operator OR an owner operator thinking about selling your truck and driving a company truck, you need to weigh the various aspects of each type of job to choose the type of career that best suits your circumstances and comfort level.
+Whatever the case, you need to weigh the various aspects of each type of job to choose the type of career that best suits your circumstances and comfort level.

 - Taking a leap of faith to buy your own truck is a big risk.
 When deciding between owner operator vs company driver, don’t be in big rush to jump in.
 Time is on your side.